 Target warned customers in an alert on its website that the criminals had stolen names, payment card numbers, expiration dates and security codes.

 The company had identified the breach on Sunday and had begun responding to it the same day, Snyder said.
-She declined to explain why the retailer waited until Thursday to alert customers.
+She declined to explain why the retailer waited until Thursday to alert customers about the breach.

-Krebs on Security, a security industry blog that broke the news on Wednesday, said the breach involved nearly all of Target’s 1,797 stores in the United States.
+Krebs on Security, a closely watched security industry blog that broke the news on Wednesday, said the breach involved nearly all of Target’s 1,797 stores in the United States.

 The U.S. Secret Service is working on the investigation, according to an agency spokeswoman.
 A Federal Bureau of Investigation spokeswoman declined to comment.

-Customers began to complain early on Thursday via Target’s Facebook page.
+Unhappy customers began to weigh in early on Thursday, posting complaints on Target’s Facebook page.

 “Thank you Target for nearly costing me and my wife our identities, we will never shop or purchase anything in your store again,” said one posting.